 Banned Books Week: A Book List

 Banned Books Week is an annual event celebrating the freedom to read.
 It was launched in 1982 in response to a sudden surge in the number of challenges to books in schools, bookstores and libraries.
-The celebration is typically held during the last week of September (this year it is September 22-28) and it is meant to draw national attention to the harms of censorship.
+The celebration is typically held during the last week of September, and it is meant to draw national attention to the harms of censorship.
 Even though books continue to be banned, part of the celebration is the fact that, in a majority of cases, many of the books have remained available.

 Challenged Books vs. Banned Books

 A challenge is an attempt to remove or restrict materials, based upon the objections of a person or group.
 A banning is the removal of those materials.
 Challenges do not simply involve a person expressing a point of view; rather, they are an attempt to remove material from the curriculum or library, thereby restricting the access of others.
 Due to the commitment of librarians, teachers, parents, students and other concerned citizens, most challenges are unsuccessful and most materials are retained in the school curriculum or library collection.

 Below is a list of books that ALA highlighted last year in their timeline of banned and challenged books.